ern1274/P2P_FileShare_Project/README.md

 PROJECT OVERVIEW
 ------------------------------------
 This project implements a basic Peer-to-Peer (P2P) file sharing system in Python.
 It allows multiple users (peers) to register with a central tracker and discover each other in order to exchange files directly, without a centralized server.

 It mimics basic BitTorrent-like functionality with:
 - Peer discovery via a tracker server
 - Command-line interface
 - Threaded architecture (extendable)
 - Foundation for file indexing and chunked file transfers
+- Support for multiple consecutive file transfers

 ------------------------------------
 HOW TO RUN